-From here, they can develop a land use development strategy that works for everyone based on anticipated tax levy impacts with the goal to determine future land use development allocation for residential, business and agricultural projects that are acceptable to not only the political players but also the community’s residents (as taxpayers).
+From here, they can develop a land use development strategy that works for everyone based on anticipated tax levy impacts to determine future land use development allocation for residential, business, and agricultural projects that are acceptable to not only the elected officials but also the community’s residents (as taxpayers).
 One of the most common procedures for analyzing this fiscal impact, as part of a COCS study, is to calculate a ratio for each of the above land use categories.

 Community development and economic development are often used together to describe the efforts of building a better community.
 These terms have similarities, but the processes and results are very different.
 Where the two differ is explained well by the Fort Collins Area Chamber of Commerce:

 Nearly every community in America touts its ‘great quality of life.’
 Some Fort Collins leaders contend that all the community needs to do is focus on being a great place (community development) and the economic part will simply take care of itself.
 On the contrary, for a community to be economically viable, it must make a concerted effort to work on both community development and economic development.
 They are interdependent and reinforce each other.